Christine Szekely, PhD

-Miriam Nuno, PhD is a Senior Biostatistician in the Department of Neurosurgery.
+Miriam Nuno, PhD is an Assistant Professor of Neurosurgery and a Senior Biostatistician in the Department of Neurosurgery.
 She completed her PhD in the department of Biological Statistics and Computational Biology at Cornell University in 2005 and Masters Degree in Applied Mathematics at Claremont Graduate University.
-Prior to joining Cedars, Dr. Nuño completed a postdoctoral position at Harvard School of Public Health and University of California Los Angeles department of Biostatistics.
+Prior to joining Cedars-Sinai, Dr. Nuño completed a postdoctoral position at Harvard School of Public Health and University of California Los Angeles department of Biostatistics.
 Her experience and interests include longitudinal data analysis, missing data methods, and multivariate analysis.
 Mathematical modeling, prediction and simulation in the areas of emerging infectious diseases and prevention are also strong interests and experience of Dr. Nuño.

 Catherine Bresee, MS is a Senior Biostatistician at the Samuel Oschin Comprehensive Cancer Institute.
-She received her M.S. in Biostatistics from the University of California at Los Angeles in 2008.
-Previously, Ms. Bresee had served as a research associate at Cedars-Sinai Medical Center, Michigan State University, and Lovelace Research Institute in New Mexico with 15 years of clinical and pre-clinical research experience.
-Her current interests are in clinical trial design, studies of quality of life and psychosocial well being, and longitudinal data analysis.
-Ongoing projects continue at Cedars-Sinai within the Wasserman Breast Center and the Women’s Cancer Research Institute as well as with non-cancer related projects in Psychiatry, Endocrinology, Surgery, Regenerative Medicine, and Pediatrics.
+She received her MS in biostatistics from the University of California, Los Angeles in 2008.
+Previously, Ms. Bresee served as a research associate at Cedars-Sinai, Michigan State University, and Lovelace Research Institute in New Mexico.
+She has 20 years of clinical and pre-clinical research experience.
+Her current interests are in clinical trial design, protocol development, and grant writing as well as longitudinal data analysis.
+Ms. Bresee is the Biostatistical Reviewer for the Cedars-Sinai Institutional Animal Care and Use Committee.
+She is involved in ongoing projects with the Wasserman Breast Center and the Women’s Cancer Research Institute, as well as with non-cancer related projects in urology, endocrinology, surgery, and regenerative medicine.

 Heidi Gransar, MS, CCRP is a Research Biostatistician in the Division of Cardiac Imaging and Nuclear Cardiology at the S. Mark Taper Foundation Imaging Center, Department of Imaging.
-She received her Master’s in Biostatistics from UCLA in 2001, and has been at Cedars-Sinai Medical Center for 10 years.
-She does statistical analysis, consulting, assists in study design, and produces datasets for researchers in her department.
+She received her Master’s in Biostatistics from UCLA in 2001, and has been at Cedars-Sinai since 2000.
+She does statistical analysis, consulting, assists in study design, and also database management for researchers in her department.
 She occasionally gives lectures to fellows and student interns on statistical topics.
 Ms. Gransar mainly uses STATA and SAS.